m42e/lgh.nvim/README.md

 - **diff**: Show history as diff.
 Else it will only load the history in a new buffer, without starting diff
 - **new_window**: How the new window for the history should be created.
 Like: `vnew`, `new` and options if you like.
 - **show_diff_preview**: In preview of previous versions show diff instead of whole file
+- **disabled_paths**: This setting allows you to define __lua patterns__ which the path of the file will be checked against.
+If a match is found the file will not be backed up.
+- **disabled_filenames**: This setting allows you to define __lua patterns__ which the filename of the file will be checked against.
+If a match is found the file will not be backed up.
+You can use this e.g. for files that contain sensitive information.

 ## Inspirations

 - [vim-historic](https://github.com/serby/vim-historic) Which also handles a local history in git.
-But uses some shell script and I try to avoid that.
-To at least have a possibility that it may work on Windows
+But uses some shell script and I ~try to avoid that~ tried to avoid that.
+The commands ares till using the shell so Windows will not be supported but no extra shell script.
 - [vim-localhistory](https://github.com/mg979/vim-localhistory) I saw he is using fzf for handling the history files.
 I really liked the idea, because I thought about how to make vim-historic better but thinking of that I was afraid. vim-localhistory gave me the hint into the right direction.